gmathes/filter-aws-saml-page/README.md

 # Background

 AWS' SAML landing page requires a lot of scrolling if you have a large number of accounts.
-This Chrome extension adds a text input that filters that list based on the account name or number.
+This Chrome/Firefox extension adds a text input that filters that list based on the account name or number.

 ## Installation

+### Chrome

 Available via the store: <https://chrome.google.com/webstore/detail/filter-aws-saml/affgmlhkgihiochggfipjpleddmnkkhc>

+### Firefox

+Go to Add-Ons, Click the Gear icon, Install Add-on from File Choose the firefox/web-ext-artifacts/filter_aws_saml-{version}-an+fx.xpi

 ### Manual install